 Using technology to save lives and preserve resources

-Whether they provide medical care, enforce laws or put out fires, emergency responders are the lifeline of their communities.
+Whether they provide medical care, enforce laws or put out fires, emergency response professionals are the lifeline of their communities.
 Delays in arriving on scene can put property and lives at risk, and even their own.

 Accidents happen and there is no way to know when or where they will take place.
 Waiting for medical care or police support can make anyone feel helpless.